Graphic design courses

 Many universities, such as Nottingham Trent University, and art colleges also provide additional short courses in useful graphic design software.

-There's also Certitec, an Adobe-authorised training centre operating in London that provides an array of one to five-day Adobe authorised training courses in a variety of Adobe programmes including Acrobat, Dreamweaver, InDesign, Illustrator and Photoshop.
+There's also Certitec, an Adobe-authorised training centre operating in London that provides an array of one to five-day Adobe authorised training courses in a variety of programmes including Acrobat, Dreamweaver, InDesign, Illustrator and Photoshop.

 No matter which graphic design course is right for you, they all aim to equip you with the qualifications, skills and confidence you need to succeed.